DEVSENSE/Devsense.PHP.Phar/README.md

-# PharPackage
-PHP PHAR file support.
+PHAR file reader in C#.